ACH Debit vs. ACH Credit

 How Does ACH Credit Work?

-An ACH credit transfer works likewise, except that this time the payer initiates the payment.
+An ACH credit transfer works likewise, except that the payer initiates the payment this time.
 The payer deposits money into the deposit account receivable.
 When an enterprise pays an invoice via the Automated Clearing House, the payment works with a credit that moves to the payee’s account.
 You can pay with ACH credits as well as opposed to getting payments.
 For example, you can set up automatic bill payments or mortgage payments with your bank.
 Another example is business owners who want to pay state taxes using ACH credits.
 While the word “credit” contains pictures of credit card transactions, the preceding examples show how an ACH credit can help.

 Is Your Business Good With ACH Credit or ACH Debit?